centic9/poi-fuzz/README.md

 See `./jazzer` for options which can control details of how Jazzer operates.

+# Fuzzing via Jazzer Docker image

+You can use a ready-made Docker image for running the fuzzing in a container.

+This shields the fuzzing from performing unexpected actions on your local machine or allows to run it in a container-based infrastructure.

+    docker run -v `pwd`:/fuzzing cifuzz/jazzer --cp=build/libs/poi-fuzz-all.jar --instrumentation_includes=org.apache.poi.**:org.apache.xmlbeans.** --target_class=org.dstadler.poi.fuzz.Fuzz -rss_limit_mb=4096 corpus

 # Fuzzing with locally compiled Apache POI libraries

 If you want to test with a more recent version of Apache POI, you can add